 The Cliffs at Princeville Resort offers various amenities and on-site conveniences.
 Kids will definitely want to spend time at the swimming pool, the basketball court, and the playground.
 You can rent bikes to ride around the resort or into Princeville town.
 They also have helmets and locks so you won’t have to worry about packing those accessories in your suitcase.
 Whether you’re heading out to a nearby golf course or not, the hotel offers a mini putting green to practice your strokes.

 They also have a Kauai farmers market on the property.
 It is an easy way to try local, fresh fruit and vegetables.
-There are food trucks with regular hours; you can even get fish meals made with fresh Kauai fish.
+There are food trucks with regular hours; you can even get local Hawaiian food made with fresh Kauai fish.
 Finally, they offer outdoor yoga on the cliffs overlooking the Pacific Ocean, a beautiful way to relax and practice mindfulness on your Kauai vacation.

 5. Eco-Friendly Resort